SEA: Yacht Sailing

 What will we be doing?

 Each day begins at 8:00 AM down at the Tuck’s Point dock in Manchester, MA.
 After we spend the morning exploring on the water and training to become sailors, the crew will return to the Tuck’s Point dock at 12 noon.
-While on the water, we'll dive into various yacht sailing skills & procedures, and each participant will have their chance to take the helm of this immense 50 ft vessel!!
+While on the water, we'll dive into various yacht sailing skills & procedures.
 Participants will also enjoy snorkeling, swimming, exploring and learning about all the life that exists below the ocean's surface!

 At the end of the week, yacht sailors will walk away with valuable knowledge and skills, as well as memories to last a lifetime!

-participants will be proud to wear their SEA t-shirt and
+Upon completion participants will receive their SEA t-shirt and

 to show off their SEA-tificates of Completion

 SEA: Yacht Sailing Topics Include: